 Perhaps no other single person had as great an effect on the development of Jamaica Bay as Robert Moses did throughout the twentieth century.
 It is certain that he was the primary force behind the building of the highways and bridges in and around the bay, and responsible for most of Jamaica Bay’s lands and waters being preserved as parks.
-But he also was, and remains a very controversial figure.

 Robert Moses was born in New Haven, Connecticut in 1888.
 In 1897, when Moses was still a child, his family moved to New York City, where his mother, Bella was very active in the settlement house movement, which aided the large numbers of immigrants arriving in the city.
 In 1905, he entered Yale University, from which he graduated in 1909.
 He then did his post – graduate work at Oxford University in England, where he studied the British civil service, and Columbia University in New York, earning his doctorate in political science in 1914.

 Moses got his first job in government in 1913 with the New York City Municipal Research Bureau, which was helping to reform the city’s civil service.
 Moses proposed a plan for reforming the system which was based on merit hires and promotions, rather than on political patronage.
 Though his plan was not adopted, his work on civil service reform brought him to the attention of Belle Moskowitz, a fellow reformer and close advisor to Alfred E. Smith.

 When Smith was elected governor of New York State in 1918, Mrs. Moskowitz recommended that Moses be given the job of chief of staff for a commission that was charged with reorganizing the state’s government.
 Again, his plans were not adopted, but his work on the project moved Moses into Governor Smith’s inner circle.
 Moses and Smith were to remain close until Smith’s death in 1946.